-- Department of Life Sciences, Imperial College London, London, United Kingdom
+- School of Biological and Behavioural Sciences, Queen Mary University of London, London, United Kingdom

 - Adaptation, Bioinformatics & Computational Biology, Human Evolution, Population Genetics / Genomics

 Connectivity and selfing drives population genetic structure in a patchy landscape: a comparative approach of four co-occurring freshwater snail species

 Determinants of population genetic structure in co-occurring freshwater snailsRecommended by Trine Bilde and Matteo Fumagalli based on reviews by 3 anonymous reviewers

 Genetic diversity is a key aspect of biodiversity and has important implications for evolutionary potential and thereby the persistence of species.
 Improving our understanding of the factors that drive genetic structure within and between populations is, therefore, a long-standing goal in evolutionary biology.
 However, this is a major challenge, because of the complex interplay between genetic drift, migration, and extinction/colonization dynamics on the one hand, and the biology and ecology of species on the other hand (Romiguier et al. 2014, Ellegren and Galtier 2016, Charlesworth 2003).

 Jarne et al. (2021) studied whether environmental and demographic factors affect the population genetic structure of four species of hermaphroditic freshwater snails in a similar way, using comparative analyses of neutral genetic microsatellite markers.